ZenRega38/ZenRega38/README.md

 ### About Me

-A current student from IDN Boarding School, majoring in Software Engineering.
-As an active student with notable achievements including 3rd winner in numerous UI/UX competitions and also participated in National Sumo-Bot competition, getting a scholarship offer in Binus University, and getting accepted in Telkom University International Class.
+A current student from MQ Vocational High School majoring in Software Engineering.
+MQ Vocational High School is one of the best IT schools in Indonesia.
+As an active student with notable achievements including 3rd winner in numerous UI/UX competitions and also participated in National Sumo-Bot competition got a scholarship offer in Binus University, has been offered a place in Dundalk Institute of Technology Ireland and  Telkom University International Class.
 Excelled in English subject and participated in Student Council as Language Division as well.
-Has been offered a place in Dundalk Institute of Technology Ireland and Telkom University International Class.

 <p align="center">
   <img align="center" src="https://media.giphy.com/media/fdHg7T902uzLy/giphy.gif">